 Once published, the workbook content you publish imports into Power BI, separate from the local file.
 If you want to update the file in Power BI, you must update the local file and publish the updated version again.
-Or, you can refresh the data by configuring scheduled refresh on the workbook or dataset in Power BI.
+Or, you can refresh the data by configuring scheduled refresh on the workbook or semantic model in Power BI.

 Publish from a standalone Excel installation

 When you publish from a standalone Excel installation, you must save the workbook to OneDrive for work or school.
 Select Save to Cloud and choose a location in OneDrive for work or school.

 Once you save your workbook to OneDrive for work or school, when you select Publish, you can use the Upload or Export options to get your workbook into Power BI.

 When you choose the Upload option, your workbook appears in Power BI just as it would in Excel Online.
 But unlike in Excel Online, you have options to let you pin elements from your worksheets to dashboards.

 If you choose Upload, you can't edit your workbook in Power BI.
 If you need to change the data, you can select Edit, and then choose to edit your workbook in Excel Online or open it in Excel on your computer.
 Any changes you make are saved to the workbook on OneDrive for work or school.

 When you choose Upload, no semantic model is created in Power BI.
 Your workbook appears in your workspace navigation pane under Reports.
 Workbooks uploaded to Power BI have an Excel icon that identifies them as uploaded Excel workbooks.

 Choose the Upload option if you only have data in worksheets, or you have PivotTables and Charts you want to see in Power BI.